 What are Smilelove Customers Saying?

-If you look at Smilelove’s reviews before 2020, their customers generally feel positive about the experience.
+If you look at Smilelove’s reviews before 2020, their customers generally felt positive about the experience.
 In particular, reviewers noted that customer support was very helpful, though not the fastest to respond.
 And it appears that Smilelove did a great job explaining the treatment to their customers, showing which teeth will move with each aligner set.
 Many customers felt reassured by this thorough and thoughtful approach.

 Below are two of the most helpful user reviews we came across.
 Hopefully, they help you in the decision-making process!